Gómez Núñez: Civil wars of Urraca's reign

 Portuguese historians have usually considered Gómez a brother of Alfonso Núñez, who was the eldest son of Nuño Velázquez and Fronilde Sánchez.
 In a charter of the monastery of Sahagún dated 1104, however, Alfonso is named alongside his siblings Menendo, Elvira, and Sancho, with no mention of a Gómez.
 In other sources Gómez's brother is named Fernando.
 In a document of 1127 this Fernando names his father as Nuño Menéndez, probably a cousin of Nuño Velázquez.
 According to one Portuguese historian, Gómez's mother was Sancha Viegas, daughter of Egas Gómez, but she is not recorded as the wife of either Nuño Velázquez or Nuño Menéndez, whose wife, who appears with her husband in a charter a few days before his death in 1071, was Goncinha (Goncina).
 Nuño Menéndez rebelled against García II of Galicia in 1071 and was defeated and killed.

 Gómez married Elvira Pérez, daughter of Pedro Fróilaz de Traba and Mayor Rodríguez de Bárcena, by 1117 at the latest.
 His children were Fernando and María, who married Fernando Yáñez.
 This marriage alliance introduced Fernando into the highest circle of Spanish politics.

-The first record of Gómez dates from March 1110, when he held the fortress of São Cristóvão on behalf of Henry, Count of Portugal.
+The first record of Gómez dates from March 1110, when he held the fortress of São Cristóvão (Felgueiras) on behalf of Henry, Count of Portugal.
 He was still holding it the next year (1111).
 By April 1112 he held the office of majordomo, the highest at court, and he remained with Portuguese court even after Henry's death, until 1114.
 By November 1115 he held the rank of count (comes), the highest title in the kingdom, and was back in Galicia. where he swore an oath to defend Diego Gelmírez's rights under a recent treaty with the queen.
 In 1116 Urraca launched an attack on Gómez's Galician lands, but it was repulsed with the aid of Pedro Fróilaz and Theresa, who besieged her in Sobroso.

 In 1117 Gómez aided in the suppression of the revolt of the citizens of Santiago de Compostela.
 In 1118 he was serving Alfonso, still in opposition to his mother, as alcalde of Talavera de la Reina.
 That year he was with the army that he forced Alfonso the Battler out of Castile and subsequently declared Alfonso VII rex Hispaniae ("King of Spain") at Toledo.
 In 1121 he rejoined the other defenders of Diego Gelmírez in Compostela to reaffirm the pact of 1115.